lookbook-hq/booklet/README.md

 ## Acknowlegments

+[Marco Roth](https://marcoroth.dev/)'s fantastic work on [Herb](https://herb-tools.dev/) (and my subsequent deep-dive into the world of ASTs) was been instrumental in sparking the initial idea for Booklet and for shaping its approach.

-Booklet's double-dispatch node visitor implementation is based on code adapted from the [base visitor class](https://github.com/yippee-fun/refract/blob/main/lib/refract/basic_visitor.rb) of the [Refract gem](https://github.com/yippee-fun/refract).
+Booklet's double-dispatch style node visitor base class is based on the very nice [BasicVisitor](https://github.com/yippee-fun/refract/blob/main/lib/refract/basic_visitor.rb) class from the [Refract gem](https://github.com/yippee-fun/refract).

-In addition much of the original implementation of Booklet's `Node` class was based on code adapted from the excellent [RubyTree](https://github.com/evolve75/RubyTree) gem.
+In addition much of the original incarnation of Booklet's `Node` class was based on code adapted from the excellent [RubyTree](https://github.com/evolve75/RubyTree) gem.